 An act of parliament is required for new burials in the Pantheon - high ranking civil servants do continue to be interred there.
 The most well-known of the burials include: Voltaire, Rousseau, Victor Hugo, Emile Zola, Louis Braille, and the architect of the Pantheon, Jacques-Germain Soufflot.

 Alexandre Dumas was not originally buried in the Pantheon, but was moved there in 2002, accompanied by then-French President Jacques Chirac.
 Antoine de Saint-Exupery, author of beloved French children's book Le Petit Prince, is celebrated with a plaque in the Pantheon, though his body was never found after he disappeared fighting for the French Resistance in 1944.

-What else to do in the area
+What else to do on Paris's Left Bank after visiting the Pantheon

 The Pantheon is located in the Latin Quarter, on Paris's Left Bank - one of the city's most stunning neighborhoods.

 An easy walk from all of the Left Bank's most enticing sites, including the Eiffel Tower and the Luxembourg Gardens, it's perfectly easy to connect your trip to the Pantheon with visits to any of these other locations.

 Just about any direction from the Pantheon, you'll find a slew of cafes and restaurants.
 We hopped over to Saint-Germaine to Au Vieux Colombier - our first, and best loved, friend in Paris.

 Thanks so much for stopping by!
 Enjoy the historic Pantheon!